Signs God Is Preparing You for Something

 When Preparation Feels Too Long

-You thought you would be further by now.
-You assumed the next season would have started.
+Sometimes the season drags on longer than you expected.
+You assumed the next chapter would have started by now.
 You are tired of waiting.

+Ask what is still being developed.
+If the season is stretching, ask why.
 Is there more character work to be done?
 More skills to develop?
 More patience to build?
+Sometimes we delay our own preparation by resisting what God is trying to form in us.

 A Prayer for the Preparation Season

-I see the signs — the restlessness, the closed doors, the stretching, the testing.
+I see the signs: the restlessness, the closed doors, the stretching, the testing.
 Something is happening beneath the surface.

 Amen.